 But it may be possible to petition a court to grant you post-conviction relief by, for example, vacating or modifying your conviction.
 This, in turn, may preserve your right to stay in the country.2

 Forms of post-conviction relief for immigrants

-But even if you have a conviction for a deportable or inadmissible crime on your record, all is not lost.
+If you are an immigrant and have a conviction for a deportable or inadmissible crime on your record, all is not lost.
 With the help of a skilled criminal immigration attorney, you may be able to receive some form of post-conviction relief that will make your conviction disappear for immigration purposes.

-This is especially likely if you were convicted or pled guilty because of ineffective assistance of counsel--or were not properly informed of the potential immigration consequences of a conviction.
+This is especially likely if you were convicted or pled guilty because of ineffective assistance of counsel--or because you were not properly informed of the potential immigration consequences of a conviction.

 The most common forms of post-conviction relief are:

 A motion to overturn the conviction based on ineffective assistance of counsel (i.e., your lawyer in the criminal case did a deficient job);

 A motion for re-sentencing to avoid a conviction for an aggravated felony or other inadmissible or deportable crime;

 A motion to withdraw a guilty or no-contest plea because the court did not advise you of the immigration consequences of the plea 3;